Unity-Technologies/com.unity.formats.alembic/AlembicImporter/Packages/com.unity.formats.alembic/Documentation/com.unity.formats.alembic.md

 # Exporting Alembic Files

-The Alembic exporter supports exporting single frame and multi-frame Alembic files and can export game objects with the following components:
+The Alembic exporter supports exporting single frame and multi-frame Alembic files and can export GameObjects with the following components:
 * MeshRenderer
 * SkinnedMeshRenderer
 * ParticleSystem
 * Camera

-To configure a scene to export an ABC file, add the AlembicExporter component to the GameObjects.
-The component can be configure to export the entire scene or individual object branches.
+To configure a scene to export an ABC file, add the AlembicExporter component to a GameObject in the scene.
+It does not need to be added to the objects being exported, but can be added to an empty object for example.
+The component can be configured to export the entire scene or individual object hierarchies.

 Using the AlembicExporter component automatically disables Draw Call Batching.
 If the Mesh group is valid after being batched then it will be exported.
 In some cases the data will be batched multiplied times and the results may change.
 If you want to control the Batch settings they can be found in the Rendering section of Player Settings.